loopbackio/loopback-next/docs/site/tutorials/core/6-interception.md

 ## How is caching enforced

-All HTT requests are being intercepted by the [`CachingInterceptor`](https://github.com/strongloop/loopback-next/blob/master/examples/greeting-app/src/interceptors/caching.interceptor.ts).
+All HTTP requests are being intercepted by the [`CachingInterceptor`](https://github.com/strongloop/loopback-next/blob/master/examples/greeting-app/src/interceptors/caching.interceptor.ts).
 As mentioned above, the CachingService is using the HTTP path URL, which we can obtain from the `InvocationContext`, as part of the caching key.
 If no matching